Global magnetohydrodynamic simulations of the inner regions of protoplanetary discs. I. Zero-net flux regime: Conclusion

 \section{Conclusion}

 We performed five three-dimensional global ZNF non-ideal MHD simulations, to investigate the dynamics around the dead--active zone interface.
-These simulations include physically motivated prescriptions for Ohmic and ambipolar diffusion, as well as a disc--corona temperature transition.
-Our analysis focuses on three key aspects: the structure of the inner disc, the formation and morphology of large-scale hydrodynamic features at the dead--active zone interface, and the evolution of large-scale coherent magnetic fields in the dead zone.
-Below, we summarise our main results:
+These simulations used physically motivated prescriptions for Ohmic and ambipolar diffusion, as well as a disc--corona temperature transition.
+Our analysis focused on three key aspects: the structure of the inner disc, the formation and morphology of large-scale hydrodynamic features at the dead--active zone interface, and the evolution of large-scale coherent magnetic fields in the dead zone.
+Below, we summarise the main results: